-Fig. 106 - Set cutting height with subframe sensors
+Fig. 120 - Set cutting height with subframe sensors

-- Ensure the header is tilted to HALF way out, with dividers locked and gauge wheels retracted. - Confirm the RIGID air pressure is set to the recommended air pressure for the header size.
+- If hydraulic tilt cylinder is installed ensure the header is tilted to HALF way out, with dividers locked and gauge wheels retracted.
+If manual tilt turnbuckle is installed do not adjust. - Confirm the RIGID air pressure is set to the recommended air pressure for the header size.